 Extreme heat can affect anybody and cause illnesses such as heat cramps, heat exhaustion, and heat stroke which can be fatal.

-Register for alerts and warnings (links to be added)
+Register for alerts and warnings

 Subscribe to Heatwave warnings: SUBSCRIBE NOW >

-Subscribe to Heat Health Alerts Here
+Subscribe to Heat Health warnings SUBSCRIBE NOW >

 Create your own heat health risk profile here